Pandemonium1986/pandama/README.md

 ### Installing

 Simply initialize and up the box.
+Note pandama box is only available for debian environment.
+If you want to used the Linux mint environment please refer to "Building" section.

 ```sh
 vagrant init pandemonium/pandama